ec429/boosteriferous/README.txt

 thrust is 100kN, it will burn the first 40% of its fuel at full thrust (100kN) then the remainder at one-quarter thrust, i.e. 25kN.

-One caveat to note: the fractions are based on the part's total fuel capacity;
- if you reduce the part's SolidFuel resource in the VAB/SPH, you will effectively chop off the beginning of your thrust profile.
+One caveat to note: the Amount is based on the part's total fuel capacity; if you reduce the part's SolidFuel resource in the VAB/SPH, you will effectively chop off the beginning of your thrust profile.

 Interop with Info Mods